carykh/evolutionSteer/README.md

 3. **Launch evolutionSteer** :
 You can then open evolutionSteer.pde and press the *RUN* button.
 That's it !

+4. Installing JacksonCore :
+If the program doesn’t launch because of dependancies trouble, please drag and drop the two .jar files in the *code* subdirectory onto the Processing window.

 # Configuration

 Most parameters are set at the beginning of the *evolutionSteer.pde* file.
 Noticeable parameters are: